 9. Reduce the suffering of people and communities through application of the transformative wisdom and practice of Yoga.

-We see Yoga as a healing modality through which people can integrate body, mind & spirit bringing an end to oppression and suffering for themselves and for all beings.
-We work to create an environment that is conducive to true yogic living.
-We abide deeply in the yogic and buddhist philosophy of sangha (supportive community) and we are deeply committed to heart centered Yoga and philosophical teachings which espouse that to love is the only path to true happiness.
+We see Yoga as both a unique method and an experience of unity that can empower an end to oppression and suffering for ourselves and for all beings.
+We work to manifest an environment that is conducive to “yogic living”, which is based in the principle of non-violence.
+We embrace the yogic and buddhist wisdom of sangha (supportive community) and we are deeply committed to heart centered Yoga and wisdom teachings, which espouse that to love is the one true path to lasting happiness.